markschl/seqtool-docs/docs/comparison.md

 files to a RAM instead of the disk.

-The fastest/most memory-efficient commands are highlighted by '🏆' and an indication, how many times faster/less memory it uses compared to the command ranking second.
+The fastest/most memory-efficient commands are highlighted by '🏆' and an indication, how many times faster / less memory they use compared to the commands ranking second.
-Click on the commands list to show more details.
+To show more details, click on the alternative commands list.

 <style>
 .md-grid {